Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments

 \subsection{Algorithms to Optimize the Tail Criterion}

-Our Algorithm~\ref{alg:master} is an exhaustive search to locate a minimal MSE design for $\betaThatLinRegr$.
+Our Algorithm~\ref{alg:master} (see \ref{app:algs}) is an exhaustive search to locate a minimal MSE design for $\betaThatLinRegr$.
 An analogous algorithm to locate the minimal MSE design for $\betaThatDiffMeans$ we leave to future work as it depends on $\bbeta$, an unknown quantity.
 We first outline two inputs to the algorithm besides the raw data $\X$ that are required.

 The algorithm takes as input a collection of assignments $\allocspacebase := \braces{\w_1, \ldots, \w_S}$ where $S$ is large, so that $\allocspacebase$ loosely approximates the full space $\allocspace$.
 Since \qu{rerandomization is simply a tool that allows us to draw from some predetermined set of acceptable randomizations} \citep[page 1267]{Morgan2012}, there is no theory we know of that specifies $\allocspacebase$.
 Thus, following \citet{Morgan2012} and \citet{Li2018}, we consider the initial set to be $S$ draws from BCRD.
-In practice, this decision can limit our algorithm's performance in certain situations that will become apparent in the simulation study in Section~\ref{sec:simulations} and strategies to mitigate these limiations are discussed in Section~\ref{sec:discussion}.
+In practice, this decision can limit our algorithm's performance in certain situations that will become apparent in the simulation study in Section~\ref{sec:simulations} and strategies to mitigate these limitations are discussed in Section~\ref{sec:discussion}.

 We then sort the assignments based on imbalance in $\X$.
 The imbalance calculation requires the second input: a metric of imbalance, of which our algorithm is agnostic.
 An imbalance metric $\imbal$ takes $\X$ and $\w$ as input and outputs a non-negative scalar.
 An output of zero indicates perfect balance between the treatment and control groups.
 One such metric is Mahalanobis distance, a collinearity adjusted squared sum of average differences in each dimension.
 This metric has nice properties; for instance it is an \qu{affinely invariant scalar measure} \citet[page 1271]{Morgan2012}.
-In our notation, it can be compactly written as $\imbal(\X, \w) = \oneover{n} \w^\top \P \w$.
-We discuss other choices of metrics in Section~\ref{sec:discussion}.
+In our notation, it can be compactly expressed as